minio/docs/source/reference/minio-mc/mc-replicate-status.rst

 .. versionchanged:: mc RELEASE.2023-03-20T17-17-53Z

-ARNs no longer part of replication configurations do not display with the standard output of this command.
+The standard output of this command does not display ARNs previously removed from a replication configuration.

 To list all ARNs, including ARNs no longer part of the replication, use the ``--json`` flag.
 The ``json`` output continues to show data replicated under old ARNs.